 Pangolin Desktop, settings and start menu.

 Quick settings assists in changing relevant system settings quickly (hence the name), offering an easier and more efficient method of changing settings than opening the app.

 Pangolin Desktop, Calculator, Terminal, Notes and quick search.

 A search bar is also available to sort through apps, find settings, and search the web.

-flutter channel master # Set flutter to master channel flutter upgrade # Upgrade to master channel flutter config --enable-linux-desktop # Add Linux as a target git clone --recurse-submodules https://github.com/dahliaos/pangolin-desktop pangolin_desktop # Clone the repo cd pangolin_desktop flutter create . # Optional, but updates the embedder code flutter run -d linux
+flutter channel master # Set flutter to master channel flutter upgrade # Upgrade to master channel flutter config --enable-linux-desktop # Enable Linux desktop git clone https://github.com/dahliaos/pangolin_desktop # Clone the repo cd pangolin_desktop flutter create . # Optional, updates the embedder code flutter run -d linux

 To develop for dahliaOS Linux-Based builds, you will need the